Hitler: green guru

 DarrÃ© was one of the party's chief "race theorists" and was also instrumental in galvanizing peasant support for the Nazis during the critical period of the early 1930s.
 From 1933 until 1942 he held the posts of Reich Peasant Leader and Minister of Agriculture.
 This was no minor fiefdom; the agriculture ministry had the fourth largest budget of all the myriad Nazi ministries even well into the war.38 From this position DarrÃ© was able to lend vital support to various ecologically oriented initiatives.
 He played an essential part in unifying the nebulous proto-environmentalist tendencies in National Socialism:

-Quote:It was DarrÃ© who gave the ill-defined anti-civilization, anti-liberal, anti-modern and latent anti-urban sentiments of the Nazi elite a foundation in the agrarian mystique.
+Quote:It was DarrÃ© who gave the ill-defined anti-civilization, anti-Progressive, anti-modern and latent anti-urban sentiments of the Nazi elite a foundation in the agrarian mystique.
 And it seems as if DarrÃ© had an immense influence on the ideology of National Socialism, as if he was able to articulate significantly more clearly than before the values system of an agrarian society contained in Nazi ideology and -- above all -- to legitimate this agrarian model and give Nazi policy a goal that was clearly oriented toward a far-reaching re-agrarianization.39

 This goal was not only quite consonant with imperialist expansion in the name of Lebensraum, it was in fact one of its primary justifications, even motivations.
 In language replete with the biologistic metaphors of organicism, DarrÃ© declared: "The concept of Blood and Soil gives us the moral right to take back as much land in the East as is necessary to establish a harmony between the body of our Volk and the geopolitical space."40